Introduction

 Segmented memory instructions enable a "transpose" of an "array-of-structs" data representation in memory into a "struct-of-arrays" in consecutive vector registers.
 Such instructions, while very complex behaviorally, are fundamental to many algorithms and datatypes.
 For instance, complex numbers and image pixel data are conventionally stored in memory as "arrays-of-structs".

-These instructions can significantly reduce programmer burden, and thus performant RVV implementations should not impose an excess performance overhead from their execution.
-Vector code which uses these memory operations to reduce dynamic instruction count should perform no worse than the equivalent code which explicitly transforms the data over many vector instructions.
+Given the importance of these instructions, performant RVV implementations should not impose an excess performance overhead from their execution.
+Vector codes which use these memory operations should perform no worse than the equivalent code which explicitly transforms the data over many vector instructions.

 1.4.
 Short-Vector Execution